SFang-cmd/medlaunch-backend/design.md

 ## Custom Business Rule Implementation

-This API enforces a custom business rule to protect hospital accreditation data based on each report’s regulatory severity.
+In the context of a hospital accreditation system, I thought about business rules that would directly mirror the hierarchical control a hospital may have, where higher managers may need more fine-grained control over reports and more access, while common workers may only need to grab reports and check specific aspects or specific reports only.
+As such, this API enforces a custom business rule to protect hospital accreditation data based on each report’s regulatory severity.
 Only users with the 'admin' role can edit reports marked with 'immediate_jeopardy' status due to their critical compliance impact.
 Reports labeled 'deficient' require an 'editor' or above for modifications, while lower-impact 'compliant' reports allow 'reader' access for note additions only.
 This rule is implemented through dedicated authorization middleware that validates the user's role against the report status before any edit action.
 By directly reflecting real-world governance needs, this rule safeguards critical survey data from unauthorized changes, ensures proper accountability, and influences both validation and API behavior.

 ### Primary Business Rule: Status-Based Edit Permissions